songningqiang/CosmoLED/README.md

 - scipy
 - ctypes

-Before running, the photon optical depth code must be compiled.
-This can be done by OpticalDepth folder and running Make all.
+The isotropic light constraints relies on photon optical depth code written by Katherine Mack and Daniel Wesley with explanations found in [arxiv:0805.1531](https://arxiv.org/abs/0805.1531).
+Before running the isotropicLight python code, the photon optical depth code must be compiled.
+This can be done by running Make all in the IsotropicLight folder.

 The isotropicLight.py code can be run by calling
 ```